 Hezekiah and his kingdom of Judah were threatened with imminent invasion by the Assyrian army:

-Now therefore, behold, the L-rd is bringing up against them the waters of the river, mighty and many-[namely] the king of Assyria and all his glory-and it will rise over all its channels and overflow all its banks.
-And it will sweep on into Judah....
+Now therefore, behold, the L-rd is bringing up against them the waters of the river, mighty and many, the king of Assyria and all his glory and it will rise over all its channels and overflow all its banks.
+And it will sweep on into Judah...

 When the Assyrians were encamped outside the gates of Jerusalem, G-d intervened:

-The effect of this miracle is spoken of earlier:
+The effect of this miracle is spoken of in:

 The people who walked in darkness have seen a great light; those who dwelt in the land of the shadow of death, upon them has the light shined.

-In the verse under discussion, the Divine attributes contained within Hezekiah's name allude to G-d and to this awesome miracle:
+In the verse under discussion, the Divine attributes in Hezekiah's name allude to G-d and to this awesome miracle:

-Indeed, it is written "and he called his name," not "and he called his names," for only "Prince of Peace" applied to Hezekiah, symbolizing the peace enjoyed by the nation after the destruction of the Assyrian army, as Hezekiah anticipated110:
+Indeed, it is written "and he called his name," not "and he called his names," for only "Prince of Peace" applied to Hezekiah.
+It symbolized the peace the Jews enjoyed after the destruction of the Assyrian army:

 Missionaries claim that the child in the verse under discussion is Jesus and the Divine attributes are describing him.
-However, the original Hebrew uses the past perfect tense ("to us a child has been born, to us a son has been given"), the past ("and he called his name"), and, as pointed out, the present, whereas if Jesus, who lived seven hundred years later, was this child, then the future tense would have been used.
+However, the Hebrew uses the past perfect tense ("to us a child has been born, to us a son has been given"), the past ("and he called his name"), and the present, whereas if Jesus, who lived 700 years later was this child, only the future tense would have been used.

-It is also interesting to note that Jesus never proclaimed himself Divine, nor did he instruct his followers to worship him.
-It is obvious that he knew himself to be nothing more than a mere mortal being:
+Also Jesus never proclaimed himself Divine, nor did he instruct his followers to worship him.
+It is obvious that he knew that he was a mere mortal being: